Cook LookupCook Lookup

 What internal temperature should chicken thigh reach?

-Chicken thighs are safe at 165°F (USDA), but dark meat tastes better at 175–180°F. Unlike breast meat, thighs have more fat and connective tissue that needs higher temps to render and become tender.
-At 165°F they're safe but chewy — push to 175°F for the best texture.
-Almost impossible to overcook.
+Chicken thighs are safe at 165°F (USDA), but you can push dark meat further and get better taste and texture around 175–180°F. Unlike breast meat, thighs have more fat and connective tissue that needs higher temps to render and become tender.
+Place your thermometer in the thickest part of the thigh, away from the bone (or you could get a false reading).
+A good visual cue for doneness is when the juices run clear and not pink.

 How do you roast chicken thigh?